Judefabi/Judefabi/README.md

 <!--**Judefabi/Judefabi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

 - 🔭 I’m currently working on going pro with fullstack development
 - 🌱 I’m currently building backends with FastAPI, Python and creating CI/CD Pipelines.
-Going Fullstack soon!!
+Fullstack engineer now!!
 - 👯 I’m looking to collaborate on anything involving Javascript
-- 💬 Ask me about anything React or React Native
+- 💬 Ask me about anything React, Next or React Native
 - 📫 How to reach me: judefabiano99@gmail.com || +254791808163 OR on SOCIALS
 - 😄 Pronouns: He/Him/His, but you can call me Chief
 - ⚡ Fun fact: I think of a stack that I intend to use in a project then learn the languages as I build that project.
 Its quite fun and thank you AI 😄